Follow the step by step process or choose what situation that best describes you:

 Licensing and Admission to the Bar

 About six to eight weeks after taking the bar exam, your scores will be mailed to you.
 Information on where and when to report for your admission ceremony to the bar will be provided if you passed.
-After bar admission, you must complete a Basic Skills Course of at least 15 actual hours of instruction.
+After bar admission, you must complete a 6-hour Basic Skills Course/Mentoring Program.

 You are now a licensed Illinois lawyer and member of the Illinois Bar!
 Congratulations!
 The Illinois State Bar Association gives all new lawyers free membership for one year.
 You will also be granted free membership in the association’s Young Lawyers Division.
 This division can help you with practice tips, networking, and interpreting the law.
 The Practice Tools and Resources section of the Bar can help lawyers of all ages and experience.

 Are you going to start you own solo legal practice in Illinois?
 Consult the Bar’s General Practice, Solo, and Small Firm section for help.
-If you would rather join an established law firm in Illinois, names that may sound familiar to you include Baker and McKenzie in Chicago, Sawyier & Williams in Evanston, DLA Piper in Chicago, Churchill & Churchill in Moline, Mayer Brown in Chicago, Sidley Austin in Chicago, and the Law Offices of Turner, Jr in Sycamore.
+If you would rather join an established law firm in Illinois, names that may sound familiar to you include Baker and McKenzie in Chicago, Sawyier & Williams in Evanston, DLA Piper in Chicago, Churchill & Churchill in Moline, Mayer Brown in Chicago, Sidley Austin in Chicago, and Turner & Sackett Law Offices in Sycamore.

 Perhaps you would rather work for a corporation as legal counsel.
-Many Fortune 500 corporations are Illinois-based, including Walgreens in Deerfield, Boeing in Chicago, State Farm Insurance Company in Bloomington, Archer Daniels Midland in Decatur, Kraft Foods in Northfield, and Sears Holdings in Hoffman Estates.
+Many Fortune 500 corporations are Illinois-based, including Walgreens Boots Alliance in Deerfield, Boeing in Chicago, State Farm Insurance Company in Bloomington, Archer Daniels Midland in Decatur, Caterpillar Inc. in Peoria, and United Continental Holdings in Chicago.

 Legal specialty certification

 Are you well versed in a legal specialty area?
 You might consider becoming certified to practice in that area.
-The National Board of Legal Specialty Certification offers certifications for specializations in civil, criminal, and family law, as well as social security disability advocacy and civil trial law advocacy.
+The National Board of Trial Advocacy offers certifications for specializations in civil, criminal, and family law, as well as social security disability advocacy and civil trial law advocacy.
 Get in touch with the Illinois State Coordinator of the NBLSC, David Rapoport, at 312-327-9880 or drapoport@rapoportlaw.com for further information.

 Requirements for maintaining license